BlockchainCommons/Testimony/README.md

 |---------------------------|---------------|--------|-----|----------------------------------------------|
 | [BCT-2018-001](testimonies/bct-2018-001.md) | Engaging on Fund Innovation and Cryptocurrency-related Holdings | USA SEC | 1.0.0 | Christopher Allen |

+Also see our [Research](https://github.com/BlockchainCommons/Research/README.md) and our [Wallet Improvement Proposals](https://github.com/BlockchainCommons/wips/README.md).

 ### BCT Number

 Please number all Bitcoin Testimony BCTs with a four-digit number representing the current year (`YYYY`) followed by a three-digit sequence number for that year (`SSS`).
 For example: `bct-2020-001` is the first BCT for 2020, `bct-2020-017` is the 17th, and `bct-2021-001` is the first BCT for 2021.